over the moon together

 Him: I’m already changed enough.
 Enough!
 You and your ideas.
 I’m going to bed.

 Me: If that’s all you want out of life, fine with me.
-Humph!
+Humph.

-He could live on rice, I want potatoes.
-A good meal to him has few vegetables, broccoli is my secret weapon.
-His coffee has milk and sugar, my green tea is naked.
-A good day to him is quiet and slow.
-To me, it’s busy and full.
+He could live on rice; I want potatoes.
+A good meal to him has few vegetables; broccoli is my secret weapon.
+His coffee has milk and sugar; my green tea is naked.
+A good day to him is quiet and slow; to me, it’s busy and full.
 When we travel, he wants to stay in one place and explore from there.
 I want to move, move, move.

 But the moon?
 Who can’t agree on that?